Data transfer tools

 Package datasets with a large number of files before transferring

-If you need to transfer a dataset which has a large number of small files, use tar or zip to package the dataset into a smaller number or larger files.
+If you need to transfer a dataset which has a large number of small files, use tar or zip to package the dataset into a smaller number of larger files.
 Most tools will process files in a dataset sequentially and there is significant overhead from the OS, network, and storage devices when many small files are transferred this way.
 A single, large-file transfer, on the other hand, will only incur this overhead latency once and the rest of the time will be spent in high-bandwidth transfers.

 For context in these scenarios